-ltem Requirements More information

-MyID COM+ See the Setting up user accounts

-user account section in the Installation and

-Configuration Guide.

-MyID IIS user See the Setting up user accounts

-account section in the Installation and

-Configuration Guide.

-MyID web See the Setting up user accounts

-service user section in the Installation and

-account Configuration Guide.

-iOS OTA Available if your system is configured See the Setting up iOS OTA

-Signing for iOS OTA. provisioning section in the Mobile

-Certificate Identity Management document

-for details.

-Mobile Available if your system is configured See the Setting the content signing

-Signing for mobile issuance. certificate section in the Mobile

-Certificate Identity Management document

-for details.
+Item Requirements More information MyID COM+ user account The Setting up user accounts section in the Installation and Configuration Guide.
+MyID IIS user account The Setting up user accounts section in the Installation and Configuration Guide.
+MyID web service user account The Setting up user accounts section in the Installation and Configuration Guide.
+PIV CHUID Signing Certificate PIV only The Configure server signing certificates section in the PIV Integration Guide.
+PIV CBEFF Signing Certificate PIV only The Configure server signing certificates section in the PIV Integration Guide.
+PIV Security Object Signing Certificate PIV only The Configure server signing certificates section in the PIV Integration Guide.
+Signing Certificate PIV only; also requires a custom patch Monitored only on customized systems. iOS OTA Signing Certificate Available if your system is configured for iOS OTA.
+The Setting up iOS OTA provisioning section in the Mobile Identity Management Installation and Configuration Guide Mobile Signing Certificate Available if your system is configured for mobile issuance.
+The Setting the content signing certificate section in the Mobile Identity Management Installation and Configuration Guide.

 Item Requirements More information SCEP Signing Certificate Available if your system is configured for SCEP.
-See the Signing and encryption certificates for SCEP section in the Administration Guide.
+The Managing Devices section in the Administration Guide .
 SCEP Encryption Certificate Available if your system is configured for SCEP.
-See the Signing and encryption certificates for SCEP section in the Administration Guide.
+The Managing Devices section in the Administration Guide .
 Email Signing Certificate Available if you have configured email signing.
-See section 5.1 , Signing email messages in this document.
-MS Certificate Services Enrollment Agent Available if you are using a Microsoft CA. See the Enrollment Agent certificate section in the Microsoft Windows CA Integration Guide.
-MS Certificate Services Key Recovery Agent Available if you are using a Microsoft CA. See the Encryption key recovery section in the Microsoft Windows CA Integration Guide .
+Section 5.1 , Signing email messages in this document.
+MS Certificate Services Enrollment Agent Available if you are using a Microsoft CA. The Enrollment Agent Certificate section in the Microsoft Windows CA Integration Guide.
+MS Certificate Services Key Recovery Agent Available if you are using a Microsoft CA. The Encryption key recovery section in the Microsoft Windows CA Integration Guide.
 Generic Certificate Authority Available if you are using any supported certificate authority where MyID is configured to use a certificate to connect to the CA. See the integration guide for your certificate authority.
-MyID IIS Web Site Certificate Available if you have configured the MyID website to use https.
-See the Configuring SSL/TLS ( HTTPS ) section in the Securing Websites and Web Services guide.
+MyID IIS Web Site Certificate Available if you have configured the MyID web site to use https The Configuring SSL/TLS (HTTPS) section in the Securing Websites and Web Services guide.
 Notification SSL Certificate Available only on systems that have been customized to use SSL/TLS for notifications.
 See the additional documentation provided with your customization.
 Signing Certificate Available if you have set up a CVC signing certificate for OPACITY.
-See the Setting up OPACITY section in the Smart Card Integration Guide.
-SMTP user Used if your SMTP server requires authentication.
-See section 5, Setting up email.
+See the Setting up OPACITY section of the Smart Card Integration Guide.